MAES-Pyramids/MAES-Pyramids/README.md

 - 📚 Currently expanding my knowledge into architecture & scalability patterns 😅.
 - 💪🏼 My future aspirations include learning new emerging technologies | Never stop innovating.
 - 🌱  I am passionate about open-source contributions and seek collaborations for 👍 impact.
-- 💬 Ask me about web development & deployment and I will try to help if I can.
+- 💬 Ask me about web development & devops and I will try to help if I can.
 - ⚡ Fun fact: I love playing ping pong 🏓 so may be if you can 😉.

   </div>